pytest-dev/pytest/doc/en/fixture.rst

 Note that the assigned variable *must* be called ``pytestmark``, assigning e.g.
 ``foomark`` will not activate the fixtures.

-Lastly you can put fixtures required by all tests in your project into an ini-file:
+It is also possible to put fixtures required by all tests in your project into an ini-file:

 .. code-block:: ini